sureshm-hub/code-challenges/cheat-sheet.md

 | MaxAreaOfIsland | Queue (LinkedList), HashSet | `offer()`, `poll()`, `add()`, `contains()` |

 ---
-# Problem wise notes:

-divide-two-integers:
-    is quotient negative?
-    long dividend & divisor
-    dividend > divisor
-        find largest multiple of divisor and reduce the dividend add the multiple to quotient
-        use bit shift for multiplying by 2

-next-permutation:
-    - find pivot and swap with the smallest element greater than pivot
-    - reverse the suffix

-search-in-rotated-sorted-array:
-    - find sorted half and exclude or include it

-find-first-and-last-position-of-element-in-sorted-array:
-    - find target and then search for first & last

-search-insert-position:
-    - [lo, hi) - exclude hi & start with hi = nums.length

-combination-sum:
-    skip duplicates at same level by sort & skip index with same value at the given depth

-Remove Duplicates from Sorted Array II:
-    Two-Pointer Write Index & Sliding Window
-    - One pointer iterates through the array (the “reader”).
-    - Another pointer marks the position in the array where the next valid element should be written (the “writer”).

-Search in Rotated Sorted Array II:
-    - reduce the bounds if(nums[lo] == nums[mid] && nums[mid] == nums[hi]) & continue from start
-    - at least left or right should be sorted  hence check  nums[lo] <= nums[mid] or nums[mid] <= nums[hi]

----
 # Notes:
 - `Deque` usually backed by `ArrayDeque`
 - `Queue` is usually `LinkedList` unless explicitly a `PriorityQueue`